-Appealing a decision made on an application can take place but has to be done to recognised proceedures and within a set period of time.
+Appealing a decision made on an application can take place but has to be done to recognised procedures and within a set period of time.

 An applicant who is dissatisfied with our decision may appeal to the Secretary of State for a review.
-This may only be the applicant, or an agent acting on their behalf.
+Only the applicant, or an agent acting on their behalf can apply.

-There is no third-party right of appeal in England.
-Objectors cannot appeal against a decision.
-However, if an applicant appeals, third parties do have a right to make their views known as part of the appeal process.
-Third parties can only challenge planning decisions on legal grounds
+There is no third-party right of appeal in England, objectors cannot appeal against a decision.
+However, if an applicant appeals, third parties do have the right to make comments as part of the appeal process.

 Appeals are made to the Secretary of State who delegates decisions on almost all cases to the Planning Inspectorate.
 They in turn appoint an Inspector to judge individual cases.